secretstartups/handbook/business-technology/data-team/documentation/index.html.md

 Note that the emojis will not be inclusive of everyone who may in fact be interested in the section.
 Our aim is only to provide a quick guide to help orient the reader for what they're reading.

 ## Contribution to the Data Team Handbook
-Every team member in the Data Team is encouraged to contribute to the handbook.
-Everybody in the `@data-team` is **[code owner](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/CODEOWNERS)** of our Data Team Handbook pages, but with duties:
+Every team member on the Data Team is encouraged to contribute to the handbook.
+Everybody in the `@data-team` is a **[code owner](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/CODEOWNERS)** of our Data Team Handbook pages, but with duties:
 1. All handbook changes are reviewed and not merged before approval.
 2. All MRs for handbook changes, does have an appropriate name (important to keep track of changes via the [Handbook Changelog](https://about.gitlab.com/handbook/CHANGELOG.html)).
 Please indicate that it's a Data Team handbook change.
 3. Tag a team member(s) if it's applicable in case of a notable change.
 This should be the case quite frequently, because making a change to the handbook and not notifying anybody does not make sense.